kubernetes-sigs/kwok/docs/examples/kwok-manage-nodes-and-pods.md

 EOF
 ```

+After the Pod is created, we can see that all the Pods are landed on that Node(s) and are in the `Running` state.

 ``` console
 $ kubectl get pod -o wide
 NAME                        READY   STATUS    RESTARTS   AGE   IP          NODE          NOMINATED NODE   READINESS GATES